Sequence-to-Sequence Algorithm - Amazon SageMaker AI

 Training

-SageMaker seq2seq expects data in RecordIO-Protobuf format.
+SageMaker AI seq2seq expects data in RecordIO-Protobuf format.
 However, the tokens are expected as integers, not as floating points, as is usually the case.

 A script to convert data from tokenized text files to the protobuf format is included in the seq2seq example notebook.
 In general, it packs the data into 32-bit integer tensors and generates the necessary vocabulary files, which are needed for metric calculation and inference.